 4. Fix your links

-During this part of your content audit, you’ll evaluate your links to find quick fixes and clean up your site.
+During this part of your content audit checklist, you’ll evaluate your links to find quick fixes and clean up your site.

 First, search your spreadsheet for 404 errors.
 These pages either need to be fixed or redirected to the correct pages.